Things to Do, See, and Eat in Athens, Greece

 Hytra Restaurant in Athens

 Hytra is in a great location on the roof of the Onassis Cultural Center in Athens.
-Its food is outstanding and its view is terrific--the Acropolis.
-I dined with a group at Hytra and we enjoyed this delicious set menu:
+Its food is outstanding and its view is terrific—the Acropolis.
+Here's an example menu:

 - Mesclun salad with fresh goat cheese from Evia Island, homemade fig marmalade, and tomato vinaigrette